-Mercedes-Benz in February unveiled its redesigned 2022 C-Class and once again the nameplate will offer a high-performance C63 developed by the Mercedes-Benz AMG skunkworks.
+Mercedes-Benz introduced a redesigned C-Class for the 2022 model year, and once again the nameplate will offer a high-performance C63 developed by the Mercedes-Benz AMG skunkworks.

-Our latest spy shots show prototypes for the new C63's sedan body style.
-Prototypes for the wagon, or Estate as Mercedes likes to call the body style, are also out testing.
-The latest prototypes are still heavily camouflaged but from what we can see, there will be flared wheel arches, large intakes in the front fascia, a pronounced rear diffuser, and four square-shaped exhaust tips.
+Our latest spy shots show prototypes for the new C63's sedan body style, but we know prototypes for the wagon are also out testing.
+The latest prototypes have lost a lot of the camouflage of previous testers, revealing design details like flared wheel arches, large intakes in the front fascia, a pronounced rear diffuser, a trunklid spoiler, and four square-shaped exhaust tips.

-We can confirm that the outgoing C63's 4.0-liter twin-turbocharged V-8 won't make it into the new generation.
-Instead, the powertrain will consist of the 2.0-liter turbocharged inline-4 found in the latest generation of AMG's compact cars, but with even more power than those cars' maximum 416 hp, and it will also receive a boost from hybrid technology similar to what's used in Formula One, as well as the upcoming AMG One hypercar.
+We can confirm the outgoing C63's twin-turbo 4.0-liter V-8 won't make it into the new generation.
+Instead, the powertrain will consist of the 2.0-liter turbo-4 found in the latest generation of AMG's compact cars, but with even more power than those cars' maximum 416 hp.
+It will also receive a boost from hybrid technology similar to what's used in Formula 1, as well as AMG's One hypercar.

 Mercedes-AMG E Performance

 Conventional elements like a 9-speed automatic, mechanical all-wheel-drive system, adaptive suspension and drift mode will also likely feature in the new C63.

 Performance estimates include 0-62 mph acceleration in 3.5 seconds and a top speed of 181 mph.
 That top speed matches the outgoing C63 but acceleration is about half a second quicker.